AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

 ## Easy Auto Legend for Single Series Charts

-If you are showing single series chart and want your legend to show all points names and values you should configure legend:
+If you are showing a single series chart and want your legend to show all points names and values you should configure legend:

 ```
   chart.legend()